floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

 ## Focus on your Businesses Structure not the Framework

 When building an application, you should focus on the domain, the business logic you are building and not on the framework.
 The framework is supposed to *support* you in building an application like the building materials, wooden and steel beams support a building, but they alone don't give the building the shape.
-Only in combination with other elements the building blocks become a concept as a whole.
-The framework should not determine the shape of your application.
+Only in combination with other elements the building blocks become a concept as a whole. *The framework must not determine the shape of **your** application.*

 As usual in architecture, it really depends on your goals: Are you building just a quick prototype?
 Is it mostly CRUD?
 Well, then it might be fine to just stick to whatever the frameworks shelves and pallets offers you.